Surface Preparation Guidelines For Brick, Metal, Wood And Plaster

 E. Trisodium Phosphate (TSP)

 1. Strong base-type powdered cleaning material sold under brand names.

-(also sold under brand names such as Red Devil).
+2. Other chemical or common names include Sodium Orthophosphate; Tribasic sodium phosphate; Trisodium orthophosphate; TSP*; Phosphate of soda*; (also sold under brand names such as Red Devil).

 3. Potential Hazards: CORROSIVE TO FLESH.

 4. Available from chemical supply house, grocery store or supermarket or hardware store.